Installation

 Angular Setup

-To use Dynamowaves in an Angular project, follow these additional steps:
+To use Dynamowaves in an Angular project, follow these additional steps after installing via npm:

 "scripts": [